Severe Convective Storms & Home Insurance: What Homeowners Need to Know

 Upgrade to Impact-Resistant Roofing

-Your roof is your home's first line of defense against hail and wind — and insurers know it.
+Your roof is your home's first line of defense against hail and wind, and insurers know it.
 Installing Class 4 impact-resistant shingles (the highest UL 2218 rating, tested against 2-inch steel ball impacts) is one of the most effective ways to both protect your home and reduce your premium.

 Pincher's Pro Tip

-Reinforce Your Garage Door
+Reinforce Your Garage Door and Stack Mitigation Credits

 Additional Mitigation Steps

-• Document your home annually — photograph your roof, siding, and exterior before storm season
+• Document your home annually, photograph your roof, siding, and exterior before storm season

-• Review your deductibles each renewal — wind/hail deductibles can change at renewal without much notice
+• Review your deductibles each renewal, wind/hail deductibles can change at renewal without much notice

-• Consider flood insurance separately — storm-driven flooding is not covered under a standard HO-3 policy
+• Consider flood insurance separately, storm-driven flooding is not covered under a standard HO-3 policy

-• Ask about the FORTIFIED Home designation — this IBHS-backed certification is recognized by many insurers for additional discounts
+• Ask about the FORTIFIED Home designation, this IBHS-backed certification is recognized by many insurers for additional discounts

 The rising cost of home insurance isn't going away anytime soon, but proactive homeowners have real tools available to soften the blow.
+Homeowners in Colorado and Oklahoma, two of the hardest-hit states, can benefit most from stacking these mitigation credits.

 Smart Savings Made Simple!